guilyx/awesome-github-pages-portfolios/CONTRIBUTING.md

 Please ensure your pull request adheres to the following guidelines:

-- Suggested Github Pages Portfolios should be beautiful or stand out in some way.
+- Suggested Github Pages Portfolios are ALL welcome.
 - Make an individual pull request for each suggestion.
 - Start the Name with a capital.
 - Check your spelling and grammar.